Other people’s prose:

 Quote of the day:

-Three years ago, the city did away with handwritten parking tickets.
-Except for a few exceptions, all tickets are now issued using electronic machines that may account for rumors they were preprinted for people expecting handwritten notices, Mendoza said.“Each ticket includes the license number, vehicle make, model and color of every car in violation.
+“Each ticket includes the license number, vehicle make, model and color of every car in violation.
 If we had that type of (psychic) ability to predict all of that for every car, we’d use that ability for something else, not writing tickets.”

 From New Orleans City Business.